-She was able to do it but not without tears, and phone calls each night before bed choking sobs quietly so as not to disturb her dad or make him feel bad.
+But not without tears and phone calls each night before bed, choking sobs quietly so as not to disturb her dad or make him feel bad.

-It was because of me and my decision that she had to go through this.
+It was because of me and my decision that she had to go through this in the first place.

-Not that being with her dad was a punishment, it’s just when you are little, a girl and have attachment issues, it seems like a punishment.
+Not that being with her dad was a punishment but when you are little, a girl and have attachment issues, it seems like a punishment.